 Distance from San Francisco: 1.5 hours (72 miles)

-Undoubtedly the most unique Bay Area glamping property included in this list, you may have seen The Pinecone Treehouse featured in your Instagram feed.
+Undoubtedly the most unique Bay Area glamping property included in this list, The Pinecone Treehouse may have been featured in your Instagram feed.
 This architectural icon is nestled high up in the Redwood trees of Bonny Doon and offers 360-degree views of the surrounding forest canopy.
 Perfect for a couple celebrating a special occasion, the treehouse has a queen bed, hot water shower, and compostable toilet.

-Fine Print: No minimum stay requirement.
-Free cancellation up to 30 days before check-in.
+Fine Print: No minimum stay.
+Free cancelation up to 30 days before check-in.
 The property is not suitable for children.
 Pets are not allowed.
+Property is not ADA-accessible.

 Boon Hotel + Spa